General-Workspace/api-design-and-database-design-task/README.md

 ## API Design

 The API design is done using OpenAPI.
 The API design is available in the `documentation.yaml` file.
+You can view the API design in [Swagger Editor](https://editor.swagger.io/).

-The API design is simple and has the following endpoints:
+### The API design is simple and has the following endpoints:

 > - Authentication